 What’s the Worst Thing That Could Happen?

-This is a question I ask myself, all the time, encouraging the most outlandish and frightening possibilities.
+This is a question I ask myself (and my sons), all the time, encouraging the most outlandish and frightening possibilities.
 It makes it easy to sort the real fears from the bogus ones.
 And then just deal with them.
 So, just for a moment, entertain the notion that quitting may actually be what you need.
 This is pretty tough for those of us who believe our highest accomplishment is to dig in our heels come what may.
 But ask, and you may have your answer.

 Attorney at Work’s Joan Feldman is an editor and writer who has created, steered and contributed to myriad practice management, trade and association publications, including ABA Law Practice magazine, where she was Managing Editor for a dozen years.
 Follow her @JoanHFeldman.